Grevillea sessilis

 Grevillea sessilis is a species of flowering plant in the family Proteaceae and is endemic to north-eastern Queensland.
 It is a shrub or small tree with divided leaves and cylindrical clusters of white flowers with a creamy-white or greenish yellow style.

 Description

 Grevillea sessilis is a shrub or small tree that typically grows to a height of 2–6 m.
 Its leaves are 50–160 mm long and pinnatipartite with 5 to 18 narrowly egg-shaped or oblong lobes 25–80 mm long and 4–12 mm wide.
 The flowers are arranged in cylindrical clusters along a rachis 50–180 mm long, the pistil 17.5–31 mm long.
 The flowers are white with a creamy-white or yellowish green style with a green tip.
 Flowering occurs from April to December and the fruit is a hairy follicle 12.5–15 mm long.

 Taxonomy

-Grevillea sessilis was first formally described in 1926 by Cyril Tenison White and William Douglas Francis from specimens collected by Jess Young near Torrens Creek.
+Grevillea sessilis was first formally described in 1926 by Cyril Tenison White and William Douglas Francis from specimens collected by Queensland naturalist J. Edgar Young (1871 - 1956) near Torrens Creek.